hardisj/erinsaudiocorner/content/english/driveunits/Audio_Development_SW800.md

 The maximum SPL referenced to 1 meter for each test are:
 <br>
-* Max SPL for Test 1 is 101.9dB.
-The compression threshold was exceeded above this SPL.
+* Max SPL for Test 1 is 96.8dB.
+The compression threshold was exceeded above this SPL at about 700Hz *and* the distortion threshold was exceeded at ~200Hz.
-* Max SPL for Test 2 is 97dB.
-The compression threshold was exceeded above this SPL.
+* Max SPL for Test 2 is 90.8dB.
+The distortion threshold was exceeded at ~200Hz.

 Does this mean the speaker will not play above this level?
 No.  It simply means, within a set of limits, the above values are the maximum the speaker output is.
 Above that SPL, the limits are further and further exceeded.